 I need recipes that are healthy and help me get my full fruit and veg portions for the day, after all, there is little point in having a blender that blends fruit and not making the most of it.
 So, I am researching different books that might suit my needs.

 I already have a couple of books from my pre-green smoothie maker days, but although nice I also want ones that were more health conscious.
-Going on holiday soon, Yay and like many others, I need to loose a few pounds (OK QUITE a few pounds, sigh) so I am looking into healthy smoothie recipe books.
+Going on holiday soon, Yay and like many others, I need to lose a few pounds (OK QUITE a few pounds, sigh) so I am looking into healthy smoothie recipe books.

 I think it is important to work out what is important for a book to provide.
 This is my list for what I think is important in a healthy smoothie recipe book.